jsmaskeen/CS330-Assignments/docs/assignment_3.md

 <img width="641" height="409" alt="Screenshot from 2025-09-17 23-35-18" src="https://github.com/user-attachments/assets/6ac982a7-0452-4051-b0e3-9f214f9dd943" />

 The above images show two different virtual addresses being mapped to the same physical address.
 Also notice that only one of them is valid since the previous one is evicted.

+Note : For simplicity we do not evict superpages i.e the evictable flag for superpages is FALSE.